Go FOGO

 How to FOGO

-What can I use as a kitchen caddy?
+What can I use as a kitchen caddy liner?

-• keeping the container in the fridge or freezer until FOGO bin day
+• keep the container in the fridge or freezer until FOGO bin day to reduce odours.

 What can go in my FOGO bin?

-All of your food scraps including fruit, vegetables, bread, meat, bones and leftovers.
-So can grass clippings, flowers, weeds, herbs, small branches and leaves.
+All of your food scraps including fruit, vegetables, eggshells, bread, dairy, meat, bones and cooked leftovers.

 What happens at a FOGO processing facility?